Navigation

 After surgery, you may feel some discomfort or pain as the anaesthetic wears off.
 You'll be offered pain relief if you need it.
 You may not be able to feel or move your legs for several hours after a spinal or epidural anaesthetic.

-You may be asked to take iron supplements as it’s normal to lose some blood during the operation.
-These will help your recovery.
+You may need to take iron supplements to help your recovery because it’s normal to lose some blood during the operation.

 You’ll have a wound on your hip and thigh.
-If it’s closed with staples or stitches, keep your wound covered until these are taken out.
+If it’s closed with staples or stitches, you may need to keep your wound covered until these are taken out but check with your hospital.
 A nurse at your GP surgery will remove your stitches after about 10 days.
 If you have dissolvable stitches, they won’t need to be removed.

-Recovery for hip replacement and hip revision
+Recovery following hip replacement and hip revision

 Side-effects of hip replacement and hip revision